tangotargeting/tango-cordova-demo/README.md

 ## Tango Cordova Demo

-This is a project to demonstrate integration of Tango Targeting SDK in a Cordova project.
+This is a project to demonstrate integration of Tango Targeting SDK in a Cordova project using `cordova-plugin-tango`.

 ## Make it work